Very Happy Alexander

 Very Happy Alexander (Alexandre le Bienheureux, "Blissful Alexander") is a 1968 French comedy film, written and directed by Yves Robert, starring Philippe Noiret, Marlène Jobert and Françoise Brion.
-This was comic actor Pierre Richard's third appearance on film, playing a secondary role toward the end of the plot.

 The film was released on DVD on 4 May 2004.

 Brief summary

 Philippe Noiret plays a henpecked childless farmer that lives oppressed by his authoritarian and materialistic wife, being the only worker in his farm.
 Whenever he attempts to take a small rest, indulge in any distraction, or simply falls asleep out of exhaustion, there she is chasing him to move on.
 When she and her elderly parents are killed in a car accident, he decides that the time has come to take it easy and enjoy life a little, sets all his livestock free, and then practically disappears.
 The only clue that he is still alive is his dog, who periodically goes shopping to the nearby town with a basket in its mouth.
 Concerns about Alexander's fate are the center of the town's gossip.
 After several attempts, a delegation sent by the citizens finds he has retired—to his bed.
 This creates no small social upheaval in this working-class small French town where hard work is regarded as a virtue, and hence his attitude is viewed as a scandal and a menace.